KartikDeshmukh0211/Basic-Practice-Projects/README.md

 ### 08_Menu Card

 A menu display for a restaurant or shop, showcasing different items.
+Also the items can be filtered.

 Website url:
 https://menu-card02.netlify.app